-Baker Tilly and the National Association of Corporate Directors (NACD), the authority on boardroom practices representing more than 20,000 board members, released the 2019 Governance Outlook: Projections on Emerging Board Matters, featuring Baker Tilly’s 2019 Strategic Risks for Boards.
-The report serves as an annual road map to guide corporate directors and senior executives as they tackle business and governance risks and issues throughout the coming year.
+Baker Tilly and the National Association of Corporate Directors (NACD), the authority on boardroom practices representing more than 20,000 board members, released the 2020 Governance Outlook: Projections on Emerging Board Matters, featuring Baker Tilly’s 2020 Strategic Risks for Boards.
+The outlook serves as an annual roadmap to guide corporate directors and senior executives as they tackle business and governance risks and issues throughout 2020.

-Baker Tilly’s Strategic Risks for Boards focuses on critical disruptive forces boards and organizations face:
+Baker Tilly’s 2020 Strategic Risks for Boards focuses on critical disruptive forces and risks affecting boards and organizations including:

-The report also highlights NACD survey findings on the top board priorities for 2019 and highlights issues related to climate change, mergers and acquisitions (M&A), regulatory priorities and board composition and success.
+The report also highlights NACD survey findings on the top board priorities for 2020 and highlights issues related to preparing for the next recession, regulatory changes, legal risks, board composition, the digital frontier and other topics.

 NACD and Baker Tilly hosted a board-level discussion on The Power of Privacy: The Board’s Role in Privacy Oversight.
 The discussion involved understanding the current privacy regulatory environment and emerging risks that can affect oversight.
 Boards hold a significant role in ensuring management takes a risk-based approach to protect, respond to and address a widening list of data privacy regulations and requirements.
 The blog below provides a summary of the discussion and highlights the importance of using a comprehensive data privacy program to assist the board in privacy oversight.